Michael Rids Himself of Pain and Fatigue

 and the instructors and trainers are unparalleled.
 You won’t find a bad one among them.”

-Michael Shao, M.D., is a board-certified vascular surgeon with Swedish Medical Group.
+Michael Shao, M.D., is a board-certified vascular surgeon with Endeavor Health Medical Group.
 His specialties include vascular surgery and wound care.

 To learn more about the Vascular Services offered at Swedish Hospital, please call